All Episodes

 She's a stiff.

-She's a a an appalling candidate.
+She's an appalling candidate.

 She has no political antennae whatsoever.

-Uh it's not the Republican base that are the rubes and suckers.
+It's not the Republican base that are the rubes and suckers.

-Mark Stein for Rush, more straight ahead.
+Mark Seinforrush, more straight ahead.

-Hey, Mark Steinin' for Rush.
+Hey, Mark Steining for Rush.

 You never know how it will go.

-Uh they were the ones who said you get to use any bathroom that you want.
+They were the ones who said you get to use any bathroom that you want.

-You're not like this uh poor woman who was mistaken for a transgendered woman and kicked out of the ladies' room in Walmart in Target uh in in Target, whatever you look like, you can go into whatever bathroom you want, and one consequence of that, or at least it uh uh it's happened since they announced this policy, is that their stock has tumbled, which is something consider on this international day against uh transphobia.
+And one consequence of that, or at least it's happened since they announced this policy, is that their stock has tumbled, which is something to consider on this International Day against transphobia.

 I'm not sure what the answer is on this whole bathroom business.

-Um you know, I don't know that there's a correct answer to it.
+You know, I don't know that there's a correct answer to it.

-Mark Stein in for us more ahead.
+Mark Stein, in for us, more ahead.

-Hey, Mark Stein in for us on the EIB network.
+Hey, Mark Stein, in for us on the EIB network.

-You remember that this is the law uh that the Obama administration was threatening to veto because it thought it would expose Americans overseas to legal risks.
+You remember that this is the law that the Obama administration was threatening to veto because it thought it would expose Americans overseas to legal risks.

 Export Selection